PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: Introduction

-This paper proposes \textit{SecONN}, an optical neural network framework that can perform not only inference operations but also concurrent detection of thermal fault injection attacks.
-Recently, many start-up companies such as Lightmatter \cite{lightmatter}, Luminous and LightOn have released commercial photonics-based AI accelerators, which implies that consumers can employ Silicon Photonics-based AI Accelerators (SPAAs) everywhere in the near future.
-This enables optics-based edge computing where optical computing devices are employed into midrange edge servers along with mobile devices in order to meet the ever-increasing demand for AI performance as pointed in \cite{kitayama2019}.
-The problem in such environments is attackers can also access SPAAs for malicious purposes.
-For example, Deep Neural Networks (DNNs) are widely used in mission-critical and security-sensitive systems such as autonomous driving systems.
-Attackers can disrupt the systems by simply injecting a tiny fault that causes the DNN to misclassify the input data as random wrong categories \cite{dnn_fi}, which leads to serious accidents in the mission-critical systems.
-Another problem is that optical circuit elements are several orders of magnitude larger than CMOS ones.
-This motivates attackers to access SPAAs for malicious purposes.
-However, physical security of SPAAs has not been studied sufficiently yet.
-This paper thus firstly points out a threat of thermal fault injection attacks on SPAAs which causes misprediction of SPAAs.
-To tackle this issue, a concurrent attack detection technique is proposed.
-The contribution of this paper is summarized as follows: \begin{enumerate} \item This paper introduces a threat of thermal fault injection attacks on SPAAs.
-The measurement result shows only a single point thermal attack can fully tamper with the cross/bar state of a Mach-Zhender Interferometer (MZI), a core optical element of SPAAs.
-This indicates SPAAs may mispredict due to the attack.
-To the best of our knowledge, this is the first paper showing measurement results of thermal fault injection attacks. \item This paper proposes \textit{SecONN} featuring a concurrent monitoring technique of thermal fault injection attacks without accuracy degradation.
-A checksum added in the output layer monitors abnormal phase shifts caused by thermal fault injection attacks without any hardware overhead in optical circuits.
-In addition, this paper introduces a concept of Wavelength Division Perturbation (WDP) where wavelength-dependent Vector Matrix Multiplication (VMM) results are utilized for detection.
-This technique amplifies the effect of abnormal phase shifts in VMMs, thereby increasing detection accuracy without degrading ONNs' latency. \item A simulation environment of thermal fault injection is developed.
-Simulation results show \textit{SecONN} achieves 88.7\% attack-caused average misprediction recall. \end{enumerate} The rest of this paper is organized as follows.
-Section~\ref{sec:motivation} presents motivational examples and related works.
-In Sect.~\ref{sec:framework}, \textit{SecONN} is proposed.
-In Sect.~\ref{sec:results}, evaluation results of \textit{SecONN} are presented.
+This paper promises to unbound the shackles of security vulnerability of ONNs by introducing \textit{PrometheusFree}, an optical neural network framework that can perform concurrent detection of laser fault injection attacks.
+Given the urgency and criticality of SPAA attack vulnerability, this paper targets the thermal vulnerability of SPAAs, a viable laser fault injection attack.
+This paper goes on to introduce a capable defense to protect against the attack vulnerability identified.
+The concrete contributions of this paper are summarized as follows: \begin{enumerate} \item This paper introduces a threat of laser fault injection attacks on SPAAs.
+The measurement result shows even a single laser beam can inject a $\pi$ phase shift into an SPAA, which is sufficient to cause ONN misprediction. \item This paper proposes \textit{PrometheusFree}, featuring a concurrent monitoring technique of laser fault injection attacks, yet incurring no accuracy degradation.
+A checksum added in the model layers monitors abnormal phase shifts caused by laser fault injection attacks in optical circuits. \item This paper introduces a concept of Wavelength Division Perturbation (WDP) where wavelength-dependent Vector Matrix Multiplication (VMM) results are utilized for detection.
+This technique amplifies the effect of abnormal phase shifts in VMMs, thereby increasing detection accuracy without degrading ONNs' latency, while incurring minimal hardware overhead. \item A simulation environment of fault injection attacks targeted in this paper is developed.
+Simulation results show \textit{PrometheusFree} achieves on average over 96\% attack-caused misprediction recall. \end{enumerate} The rest of this paper is organized as follows.
+Section~\ref{sec:motivation} presents motivations and related works.
+In Section~\ref{sec:framework}, \textit{PrometheusFree} is proposed.
+Section~\ref{sec:results} presents its evaluation results.
 Section~\ref{sec:conclusion} concludes this paper.